Dimensionality Reduction - PCA + t-SNE

 • Note that we set \(p_{i\vert i} = 0\) – we don’t consider a point to be its own neighbor.

-• The t-SNE defines the joint probability \(p_{ij} = \frac{p_{j\vert i} + p_{i\vert j}}{2d}\) where \(d\) is the dimension of the point.
+• To create symmetric joint probabilities, t-SNE combines these two conditional probabilities into a single joint probability \(p_{ij} = \frac{p_{j\vert i} + p_{i\vert j}}{2d}\) where \(d\) is the dimension of the point.
 This is because the probabilities \(p_{j\vert i}\) and \(p_{i\vert j}\) are different.
 Using this value of \(p_{ij}\) is called symmetric t-SNE.

-Choosing \(\sigma\)
+Step 1: Choosing \(\sigma\)

 • As a result the perplexity controls the effective number of neighbors.